 3. You can’t replace phone calls even if they are not fun to make.
 A good sales professional would make phone calls when they begin their day at work.

-4. Social media has a lot of potential, but it is not where you can make a sale.
+4. Social media has a lot of potentials, but it is not where you can make a sale.
 You can use it to promote your product or service and place your ads, but you can’t close deals there.

 5. Good prospectors use numbers to guide their work.
 They depend on data and analytics as it gives them direction.